taka-rl/super_mario_py/README.md

-# Super Mario style 2D game with Python and Pygame
+# Super Mario style 2D game
-This repository is a Super Mario style 2D game, using Python and Pygame.
+## Motivation
+I wanted to challege creating a game like Super Mario and deepen the understanding of Object Oriented Programming skills and knowledge and Python through this complicated development used multiple objects.

 ## Environment Description
 ### Display